almarklein/asgineer/docs/usage.rst

 `status code <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes>`_,
 a dictionary of `headers <https://en.wikipedia.org/wiki/List_of_HTTP_header_fields>`_, and the response `body <https://en.wikipedia.org/wiki/HTTP_message_body>`_.
 Many web frameworks wrap these up in a response object.
 In Asgish you just return them.
-You can omit the status and/or headers, so these are all equivalent:
+You can also return just the body, or the body and headers; these are all equivalent:

 .. code-block:: python

     return 200, {}, 'hello'
-    return 200, 'hello'
     return {}, 'hello'
     return 'hello'